-In this piece we introduce ISO 20121, the international standard for Sustainable Events.
+In this piece we introduce ISO 20121, the international standard for sustainable event management.
 You can make your event more sustainable, no matter its type or size, with ISO 20121.
 Here we look at why it exists, why it is so important and how it works.

 What is its purpose?